Tinderbox offers a wide variety of social media services to artists and labels. Contact us for more information or to discuss your upcoming campaign.

 One of the easiest ways to get more Twitter followers is to follow others.
 Look for bands in your area and other bands that share the same sound.
 Follow the venues that you play at, or the radio stations that you’re getting played on, or the music supervisor that you’re trying to impress.
 It’s also a good idea to follow your followers back, but always double-check to make sure that you’re not following a spammer.
 Try to build a community of followers that are genuine Twitter users.

 3. Make use of Twitter’s profile customization features

 Your Twitter page should be consistent with how you represent yourself as an artist or band.
 Choose unique profile and header images, match your color scheme to your website and other social media pages, have a concise but descriptive bio with a link to your website, and pin important Tweets to the top of your profile so that it’s the first thing people see when they visit your page.
+If you need help to work on your social media, contact Web Chimpy.
 Here are step-by-step instructions for customizing your profile.

 4. Keep it conversational

 Twitter is much more than 140 characters of space to gloat about your next show and how awesome it’s going to be.
 It should feel more like having a conversation with your friends – so in general, try to keep it light, keep it fun and ask questions!
 Your goal should be to make people want to interact with you.
 If you’re witty, let it show.
 Don’t force it though, because your fans will be able to tell in a split second that you’re trying too hard, which just comes off as inauthentic.

 Part of the appeal of Twitter is that it can be so personal and you can allow your fans to peer into your life.
 But just like in a conversation with your friends, you don’t want to always make it about you.
 Keep 80% of your content about day-to-day life activities and thoughts, both band and non-band related.
 Share things that are interesting, amusing and/or relatable.
 Then, you can use the remaining 20% to talk about your shows and new music.